greenorbitspace/handbook/userguide/content/en/docs/get-started/docsy-as-module/gitlab-ui_1_1.md

 ---
-title: "gitlab-ui (CSS and Reusable Components)"
+title: gitlab-ui (CSS and Reusable Components)
-description: "gitlab-ui drive forward the roadmap of our CSS Cleanup/Restructuring and the implementation of Reusable Components based on our design system."
+description: gitlab-ui drive forward the roadmap of our CSS Cleanup/Restructuring and the implementation of Reusable Components based on our design system.
+weight: 2
+date: '2025-06-12'
+aliases:
+- /docs/gitlab-ui_1_1/
+linkTitle: gitlab-ui (CSS and Reusable Components)
+type: docs
 ---

 ## Attributes